MikeM711/Deep-Learning-Handwriting-Recognition/README.md

 The first goal: recognize the letters 'a', 'b', and 'c'

 Frontend

-1. Be able to draw on the canvas with coordinates received (in white)
+1. ✅ Be able to draw on the canvas
 2. Be able to read that drawing in React (assuming in the form of pixels? we'll see) upon submit

 Create the testing samples

 3. Once we are able to read the data, we will create tons of 'a', 'b', and 'c' letters to train our model with.
 Have an appropriate file structure for the data to make it easy to gather
+- we might be able to use a Kaggle dataset!

 Create standalone Python/Tensorflow files

 4. Py data file - Create the dataset (use pickle)
 5. Py train file - Create a model for the dataset - find the best one, pay close attention to val_loss (Tensorboard)
 6. Py predict file - Test out a couple of your own samples -  just to make sure model.predict() works as intended.
 This is what will be used in production.

 Backend

 7. First make sure I can have React talk to Django (because I've never done this before), and vice-versa
 8. Test out some calls - more than likely we'll be using postman, and then try it with React
 9. Hook up Python and Django together for the complete backend endpoint
 10. Test out some calls again

 Back to frontend

 11. Have React receive the call back from Django and output that in some `Result` section of the frontend